 7 Things I Didn't Know About Crowdfunding Before Today

-The event began with four Kansas City-based entrepreneurs talking about their experiences with crowdfunding, with an eye toward sharing their wisdom with a group of fellow entrepreneurs.
+Recently, we hosted an event in which four Kansas City-based entrepreneurs talking about their experiences with crowdfunding, with an eye toward sharing their wisdom with a group of fellow entrepreneurs.
 First, Jase Wilson, local entrepreneur and expert on the subject, kicked off the discussion by giving us the basics on crowdfunding.
 Jase has been on the front lines of the battles surrounding this new way of raising capital thought his own startup, Neighbor.ly, a crowdfunding platform for civic projects.
 Then, Trellie co-founders Claude Aldridge and Jason Reid talked about their experience funding their prototypes and first round of manufacturing for their product through a Kickstarter campaign.
 Finally, entrepreneur Nate Allen shared with us a data project he’s been doing to scrape data from the Kickstarter’s website.

 The best part of the event was hearing from Slava Rubin, CEO of Indiegogo, who told the crowd that “this was the decade of funding” and that in just a few years raising money from the crowd would be as commonplace as using social media.